 How an Office 365 Intranet Can Help You Achieve Project Management Success

-Is your business still using excel spreadsheets to manage projects?
+Is your business still using excel spreadsheets to manage tasks and projects?
 Do you have to circulate these documents via email to get your team member’s weekly updates?
 These are old and outdated methods and frankly even if you do use a Project Management tool, if your solution is not in the cloud, is not available on various devices and is not accessible from anywhere at any time, you are still using an archaic system.

 Considerations for Choosing a Project Management System

 These are some of the features your project management system should have:

 - Cloud based – this is an absolute must have.
 When projects are managed by team members who are scattered over the globe, a cloud- based project management solution makes it possible for everybody to access the project, make updates, flag delayed tasks and track progress.